Capp3/n8n-awesome-system/README.md

 ## Database Schema

-The system uses NocoDB/PostgreSQL to store vendor information with the following structure:
+The system uses NocoDB as the database interface with PostgreSQL as the backend to store vendor information.
+The database structure includes:

 - `id` (Primary Key)
 - `vendor_name` (Text)